A Thousand Acres by Jane Smiley

 C) A ranch in Texas

-D) A city in Illinois
+D) A small town in California

 • 2.
 Which character is known for being the domineering father?